-As of September 2019, more than half a million bankruptcies have been filed in the U.S. this year.
-No one wants to go through financial hardship, let alone endure the lengthy process of filing for bankruptcy.
+As of September 2019, more than half a million bankruptcies were filed in the U.S. No one wants to go through financial hardship, let alone endure the lengthy process of filing for bankruptcy.

 But for those who cannot get out from under the debt because of their insufficient income or the amount of debt they have, bankruptcy can be a powerful tool to help you get your life back.
 Some of the world’s most successful people have filed for bankruptcy and come out on the other side.
 A competent Arizona bankruptcy lawyer can guide you through the legal process to start building a brighter financial future.

 There are many common bankruptcy myths which pervade the public consciousness.
 Learn to separate bankruptcy facts from fiction with this helpful guide from the Lerner and Rowe Law Group.